treize-khushrenada/team-spot-a-mood/README.md

 We will incorporate compositional similarity scores in the ranked results, including overall song similarity score using average similarity from lyrics lines-user query pairs, as well as the scores of individual lines.
 To make the average similarity score more sensitive to sentences that are highly similar to a user query, we have made a function to penalize lines with low similarity scores.

 ***Fine-Tuned Model:***
-@Rodolfo please update here

-we created a pair set of lyrics and annotations for each song extracted from the Genius API, which we then used it to fine-tuned the pre-trained model.
+we created a pair set of lyrics and annotations for each song extracted from the Genius API, which we then used to fine-tuned the pre-trained model.
 Annotations from the community were used in understanding that this will help the model expand its scope of lyrics comprehension.
 We expected this fine-tuned model to produce new embeddings for the same songs set as pre-trained models so that we can compare the performance of the recommendations of the two models as can be seen in the evaluation result.

+We used a Sentence Transformer model called all-distilroberta-v1 - better known as RoBERTa from the Hugging Face Hub; this model is an improvement on the original BERT model.
+The strategy is basically to remove the Next Sentence Prediction in BERT and insead introduce a dynamic masking so that the masked token changes during each epoch which focuses the model to learn to predict intentionally hidden meanings of the text.

+Our pair set of lyrics are basically similar sentences without a label; this requires us to choose a suitable loss function that can be used with this data structure.
+Once we figured out the proper loss function, the fine-tuning tasks can be easily implemented assuming the right computing infrastructure is in place.
+We leveraged Google Colab Pro to run our fine-tuning.
+RoBERTa, just like BERT, requires a lot of computing resources; Colab allowed us to use GPU and High-RAM.

 ***Findings and conclusions:***